 What do we write about?

 I give my math students writing prompts.
 Even though it is easy to have students take out a sheet of notebook paper and start writing, I typically give them half-sheets of paper with the prompt already on them.
 I prefer the half-sheet writing pages because they are less intimidating than a full sheet of paper.
 Reluctant writers really appreciate this.
-I don't have to nag my students to get started writing.
-My students quickly realize that it doesn't take much to fill up a half-sheet of paper.
+I don’t have to nag my students to get started writing.
+My students quickly realize that filling up a half-sheet of paper doesn’t take much.
 My more prolific writers can continue their writing on the back of the page if they need to.

 We typically have two types of writing assignments – procedural and creating our own word problems.
 During each unit, I always start with procedural writing prompts.
 These types of prompts are great because they get students to really think about how they solve problems.
 This helps my students feel more confident in their mathematical abilities.